-ARCHITECTURE: SMART & CREATIVE

-SOLUTIONS Credits: 3
+ARCHITECTURE: SMART & CREATIVE SOLUTIONS Credits: 3 Schedule: 3 hours weekly [Lecture (3)]

 The course focuses on a comprehensive involvement in advanced digital fabrication and construction technologies.
 It covers the advanced topics related to geometric and spatial evaluation and optimization.
-During this course, the students carry out a collective. digitally fabricated architectural installation project and get prepared for the manufacturing challenges of the future.
+During this course, the students carry out a collective, digitally fabricated architectural installation project and get prepared for the manufacturing challenges of the future.
 After completing this course, the students are expected to demonstrate both their individual abilities in design evaluation/ optimization, and to actively participate as a team member of the group assignment.
 (This course might be offered as a possible alternative for Advanced Topic -Digital Design 3 [AR5160].
 For more detail, ask your academic advisor in advance.)

-AR5201 - ENERGY ANALYSIS FOR THE BUILT ENVIRONMENT
+AR5201 - ENERGY ANALYSIS FOR THE BUILT ENVIRONMENT Credits: 3